MontiCore/monticore/docs/Download.md

-The following Command Line Interface (CLI) tools for MontiCore and its languages and related tooling are currently available for download:
+The following Command Line Interface (CLI) tools for MontiCore and its languages as well as related tooling are currently available for download:

 * The [MontiCore CLI tool](http://www.monticore.de/download/monticore-cli.jar) for processing grammars
 * The [MontiCore runtime](http://www.monticore.de/download/monticore-rt.jar) library